dionresearch/signethic/README.md

 # Requirements

 This version uses pycryptodome to provide the pycrypto package.
+Version is unfrozen, so you can preinstall whichever version of pycryptodome you have validated, and signethic will use that.

+For example, to use latest pycryptodome from conda-forge:

+`conda install -c conda-forge pycryptodome`

 If you prefer to use the original pycrypto, install version 0.2 (`pip install signethic==0.2`)